moviemasher/moviemasher.js/README.md

 ## Inclusion

-From our HTML file we link to both our compiled JavaScript and CSS files.
+From your HTML file link to both our compiled JavaScript and CSS files.
 To support the widest variety of workflows and tooling, the Cascading Style Sheets required to layout the client user interface are kept separate from JavaScript code: